codecop/Roguelike-Coderetreat/room-sample-2/README.md

       "message": "You found a key."
     }

+(The whole interaction and its message is optional.
+404 is OK.)
 There is also a room /2/ with a chest and a key which has a locked door to test.